 Abstract This paper summarizes the understanding of aeronomy of neutral atmospheres in the solar system, discussing most planets as well as Saturn's moon Titan and comets.
-The thermal structure and energy balance is compared, highlighting the principal reasons for discrepancies amongst the atmospheres, a combination of atmospheric composition, heliocentric distance and other external energy sources not common to all.
-The composition of atmospheres is discussed in terms of vertical structure, chemistry and evolution.
-The final section compares dynamics in the up-
+The thermal structure and energy balance is compared, highlighting the principal reasons

-I. C. F. Mueller-Wodarg
+I.C.F.
+Mueller-Wodarg (⊠)